The Poisonous Pownall Sisters of Stoke Newington

 Smoking allowed, and ladies accommodated with seats during the honest performance.
 No admittance to dogs, friends or relatives of the deceased, representatives, persons of common sense or right principles.

 Emma Pownall behaved with quiet dignity, but the situation had become unbearable, and there seemed to be no end to the extraordinary behaviour of Martha and Sarah.
-No doubt advised by her brothers Thomas Busby Jeffs, a surgeon, and Robert Smith Jeffs, Emma took action.
+No doubt advised by her brothers, Thomas Busby Jeffs, who was a surgeon, and Robert Smith Jeffs, Emma took action.

 Neither Sarah nor Martha appear in the newspapers again, so one presumes that they had finally learnt their lesson.
 They ended up living at 18 Kingsmead Terrace in Bath with another sister, Amelia, in what appears to be genteel poverty.

 Emma remained with her mother in Stoke Newington until the old lady’s death in 1873.
-She never remarried, perhaps because mud sticks, perhaps because she had not enjoyed being married to an invalid and/or having to put up with his horrible family.
-She was living in Pembroke in 1881, but later moved to Jersey, where she died on Christmas Day 1917 aged about eighty-eight.
+She never remarried, possibly because mud sticks.
+Then again it might be that she had not enjoyed being married to an invalid, or having to put up with his horrible family, or both.
+At the time of the 1881 census she was living in Pembroke.
+Later she moved to Jersey, where she died on Christmas Day 1917, aged about eighty-eight.

 Books you may enjoy